itsjoesullivan/service-worker-demo/readme.md

 1. When the browser requests `/`, the service worker supplies the response.
 2. The browser downloads `service-worker.js` in the usual way. __The browser is willing to retrieve `service-worker.js` from the browser cache__.
-3. There is no step 3
+3. There is no step 3.
+This load, and subsequent loads, happen virtually instantly regardless of whether the visitor is even connected to the internet.
+That's the magic of service workers.

 ### Upgrade lifecycle